phoenix880/snake/README.md

-A simple implementation of the classic Snake game optimized for console play without 2D graphics.
+A simple implementation of the classic Snake game optimized for console without 2D graphics.

 ## Features